ravip0711/phase_0_unit_1/week_1/5_HTML_CSS_solo_challenge/my_reflection.md

 I enjoyed how fast I learned how to make the HTML file and start structuring it.
 CSS was pretty easy to figure out, I knew how to change the basics like background color, color of the text, and text aligning.

 I'm actually enjoying all the stuff I type out because I like to believe I type fast so nothing seems tedious when you know what your typing and where to place it.
 Main point "know what your typing and where to place it", I found it quick and easy to structure the HTML.
 I just didn't grasp the idea of the layout visually with CSS.
 I did use <div> and understand it is block form, but I am a little unsure of how it is used in HTML.
-For example, what is the difference between (<div>) and (<p>)?
+For example, what is the difference between div and p?